Port of Southampton: Marinas

 Marina facilities are available at Hythe Village Marina across Southampton Water to the south, and at several locations on the River Itchen.
-Close to the Itchen Bridge there is the Ocean Village Marina to the south of the bridge and to the north there is Itchen Marine Towage's marina along with their tug fleet.
+Close to the Itchen Bridge there is the Ocean Village Marina to the south of the bridge and to the north there is Itchen Marine Towage's marina along with their tug fleet and fuel dock.
 Shamrock Quay and Saxon Wharf marinas lie on the western side of the river further upstream, while Kemps Quay marina is on the eastern side.
 Town Quay marina has a central location close to the Red Jet fast ferry berths.
 Hythe Village and Shamrock Quay have each been awarded "5 Gold Anchors" classifications from The Yacht Harbour Association.
 Ocean Village has 3 "Gold Anchors".
 The Eastern Docks is home to a variety of transport companies and marine service providers, including Williams Shipping who occupy 21 Berth.
 Towards the western end of the Docks area there are additional berthing and anchoring possibilities, at Marchwood Yacht Club and Eling Sailing Club.